Our Platform. Your Vision.

 Suppress Alert for Program Check in Toggle:

-Toggle ON if you want anyone enrolled in a Program Plan TODAY to be able to check in before class without flagging as missing facility access.
-If your programs include a day pass (ie, yoga paid for online covers a day pass as well) then you want this toggle ON.
+Toggle ON if you want customers enrolled in a Program Plan for today to be allowed to check in before the class starts without being flagged for missing facility access.

 Exclude Customer Segment: